whwjdqls/4D-Gaussian-Head/README.md

 There are some helpful scripts in `scripts/`, please feel free to use them.

 ---
-## Contributions

-**This project is still under development.
-Please feel free to raise issues or submit pull requests to contribute to our codebase.**

 ---
-Some source code of ours is borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [k-planes](https://github.com/Giodiro/kplanes_nerfstudio),[HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox).
+Some source code of ours is borrowed from [4DGS](https://github.com/hustvl/4DGaussians) [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [k-planes](https://github.com/Giodiro/kplanes_nerfstudio),[HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox).
 We sincerely appreciate the excellent works of these authors.

-## Acknowledgement

-We would like to express our sincere gratitude to [@zhouzhenghong-gt](https://github.com/zhouzhenghong-gt/) for his revisions to our code and discussions on the content of our paper.
 ## Citation
-Some insights about neural voxel grids and dynamic scenes reconstruction originate from [TiNeuVox](https://github.com/hustvl/TiNeuVox).
-If you find this repository/work helpful in your research, welcome to cite these papers and give a ⭐.
+This project face is a fork from 4D Gaussian Splatting for Real-Time Dynamic Scene Rendering project page.
 ```
 @article{wu20234dgaussians,
   title={4D Gaussian Splatting for Real-Time Dynamic Scene Rendering},